-Detailed contents of the chapters Ch apter Contents 1.
+Chapter Contents .
 Introduction Basic information about the Nordic Imbalance Settlement project Purpose of the NBS Handbook Information sources to national regulations Introduction to eSett 2.
-Nordic imbalance settlement model High-level description of the model and functions Roles and responsibilities of each market participant Contents of the agreements between eSett and market participants 3.
-Settlement structure management Description of the settlement structure Responsibilities and time schedules for reporting settlement structure information Examples of changes to the settlement structure 4.
-Metering Metering of settlement data 5.
+Nordic imbalance settlement model High-level description of the model and functions Roles and responsibilities of each market participant Contents of the agreements between eSett and market participants Settlement structure management Description of the settlement structure Responsibilities and time schedules for reporting settlement structure information Examples of changes to the settlement structure I. Metering Metering of settlement data 5.
 Settlement data reporting Reporting requirements Responsibilities and schedules for reporting settlement data Instructions on how the reporting for production and consumption is done 6.
 Imbalance settlement Principles of imbalance settlement Calculation of imbalance volume An example of imbalance calculation National reconciliation procedures 7.
-Pricing and fees Pricing of imbalances Fees charged to BRPs in imbalance settlement An example of the: Calculation of imbalance amounts 8.
-Invoicing Contents of invoices to BRPs and BSPs for imbalances, reserves and fees Procedure and schedule for invoices and payments Required banking setup Consideration of value-added taxes Currency treatment 9.
-Collateral and risk management Counterparty risk management model Calculation of collateral requirements Collateral procedures Requirements on settlement banks 10.
-Communication Applied data communication standard Services provided by eSett; messaging service, information service and online service Reports provided by eSett 11.
-Market behaviour reporting Monitoring of market behaviour including published reports Key performance indicators Sanctions and controls from bad market behaviour 12.
-Change log Summary of changes made to different versions of the NBS Handbook 13.
+Pricing and fees Pricing of imbalances Fees charged to BRPs in imbalance settlement An example of the: Calculation of imbalance amounts 3.
+Invoicing Contents of invoices to BRPs and BSPs for imbalances, reserves and fees Procedure and schedule for invoices and payments Required banking setup Consideration of value-added taxes Currency treatment Collateral and risk management Counterparty risk management model Calculation of collateral requirements Collateral procedures Requirements on settlement banks 0.
+Communication Applied data communication standard Services provided by eSett; messaging service, information service and online service Reports provided by eSett 1.
+Market behaviour reporting Monitoring of market behaviour including published reports Key performance indicators Sanctions and controls from bad market behaviour 2.
+Change log Summary of changes made to different versions of the NBS Handbook 3.
 Appendices Requirements on a Balance Responsible Party Nordic Calendar